diavoloh/diavoloh/README.md

 TT/TD or any other variant claimants.

-`I gatekeep Trish Una [JJBA], Don't talk to me if you think you love her more than me.`
+`I gatekeep Trish Una [JJBA], Don't talk to me if you think you love her more than me, you don't and never will.`

 Mental illness/disorder `fakers` (Psychosis, DID, etc.)